yadavpa1/KeyValueStore/README.md

 <!-- Insert image from assets -->
 ![design](assets/Design.png)
 <br>
-This project is a gRPC-based server application that also uses SQLite for database operations.
+This project is a Distributed Key-Value Store application that uses multi Raft groups to store key value in different partition.
+It RocksDB as the underlying Database and gPRC for server-client communication.
 Below are the steps to install the necessary dependencies and build the project.

 ## Prerequisites